Intertwining diffusions and wave equations: Introduction

+In \cite{MP}, Miclo and Patie introduce a strengthening of intertwining relationships called \textit{interweaving}.
+A semigroup $(Q_s)$ is said to have an interweaving relation with another semigroup $(P_s)$ if there exist stochastic kernels $L$ and $\tilde{L}$ and a nonnegative random variable $\tau$ such that $Q \intw{L} P$, $P \langle \tilde{L} \rangle Q$, and

+When $(Q_s)$ has an interweaving relation with $(P_s)$, strong information about $(Q_s)$ (such as, e.g., convergence to equilibrium, hypercontractivity, and cut-off phenomena) can be deduced from that about $(P_s)$.

+Two other interesting articles have considered strong stationary duality and intertwining of one-dimensional diffusions.
+Fill and Lyzinski \cite{FLyz} and Miclo \cite{Miclo13} are both primarily motivated by the question of rate of convergence of one-dimensional diffusions to equilibrium.
+These works are similar to ours in the sense that they are also extensions of the Diaconis-Fill construction to continuous time.
+In one dimension, these authors perform a much more detailed analysis of the dual using the scale function and the speed measure.
+Miclo, for example, extends the Morris-Peres idea of evolving sets to diffusions and constructs set-valued processes that intertwine the original semigroup.
+These ideas are extended in \cite{AKM} which constructs set-valued duals for Brownian motion on manifolds.
+This is different from our goal of characterizing the multidimensional intertwining coupling in terms of solutions of hyperbolic equations in its own right, and not just as a tool for the study of convergence rates.

-There is another notion of duality, originally due to Holley and Stroock \cite{HS}, and prevalent in areas of probability such as interacting particle systems and population biology models.
-See the book by Liggett \cite[Definition 2.3.1]{L} for numerous applications.
+There is another notion of duality, originally due to Holley and Stroock \cite{HS}, which is prevalent in areas of probability such as interacting particle systems and population biology models.
+We refer to the book by Liggett \cite[Definition 2.3.1]{L} for numerous applications.
 This concept is sometimes called $h$-duality, a particular case of which is Siegmund duality \cite{Sieg}.
 Two Markov semigroups $(Q_t)$ and $(P_t)$ are dual with respect to a function $h:\mY \times \mX \rightarrow [0,\infty)$ if for every $(y,x)\in \mY \times \mX$ we have

 where $h_x(y)= h^y(x)=h(y,x)$.
 When $\mX=\mY=\rr$ and $h(y,x)=\sgn(y-x)$ this is called Siegmund duality.
 The notions of $h$-duality and intertwining are to some extent equivalent, in that the function $h$, suitably normalized, acts as an intertwining kernel between $Q$ and the time-reversal of $P$ under a Doob's $h$-transform.
 This has been shown in \cite[Proposition 5.1]{CPY} and in various results in \cite[Section 5.2]{DF}.
 Please consult these references for an exact statement.
 For more on the role of $h$-transforms in the context of intertwinings please see Section \ref{sec:proofs}.